-The Inkululeko social enterprise unit in Grahamstown, South Africa launched in early 2016, thanks to seed funding from the John Ben Snow Memorial Trust.
-The Rotary Club of Grahamstown and Ntsika Secondary also supported the unit by donating a large storage container we’re repurposing as a home base for a portion of our social enterprise work.
+The Inkululeko social enterprise unit in Makhanda, South Africa launched in early 2016, thanks to seed funding from the John Ben Snow Memorial Trust.
+The Rotary Club of Makhanda and Ntsika Secondary also supported the unit by donating a large storage container we’re repurposing as a home base for a portion of our social enterprise work.
 The idea for this social enterprise unit came out of a collaborative entrepreneurship course with the Whitman School of Management at Syracuse University.

 In the past year, we have been excited to expand our social enterprises to Common Grounds Café.
 Prior to the opening of Common Grounds, there were very limited opportunities for young people to engage, positively, in the environment they live in.

 While there are many bars, there are no playgrounds.

 While there are many liquor stores, there are few cafés.

 The township community we operate in is laden with untapped potential.
 Having a safe, inviting space for young people – and created by young people – to come, have (sober and drug free) fun while playing a board game, participating in a soccer tournament, or going online are badly needed in the community we operate in.